christian-bick/uplink-slack/README.md

 npm run dev
 ```

-This will run docker-compose and:
+This runs docker-compose which will:

 - set up a tunnel with ngrok
 - spawn a redis instance with persistence
 - spawn a node server

-Source files are linked with the node server.
-When source files are changed, the server is automatically restarted.
+The source files within the Docker container are automatically linked with the project source files on the host machine.
+Any local source code changes are immediately synchronized with the container and automatically trigger a server restart (using *nodemon*.
+Server restarts are executed within a fraction of a second, allowing us to see and test changes without waiting time and manual action.

 ## Running Tests

-### Unit
+### Unit Tests

 To run all unit tests: